eepymoonshine/luna-website/README.md

 Two static sites served by nginx on **perseus.local**, plus the shared status generator that feeds both of them:

-- `perseus-homepage/`: private LAN dashboard (`perseus.local`, port 80,
-  default server) linking to services running on the box (Jellyfin, Syncthing, qBittorrent, slskd, CUPS, Cockpit).
+- `perseus-homepage/`: private LAN dashboard linking to services running on the box
 - `eepymoonshine-public/`: the public-facing site at **eepymoonshine.world** (and `www.eepymoonshine.world`), including a small blog under `blog/`.